DrewTatum/MarchMania2022/README.md

 A gaussian distributed random number was calculated using the combined pace distribution from the two teams to determine the number of possessions each team would have for that game.
-For simplicity overtime games were excluded when calculating win percentage.
+For simplicity overtime games were excluded when calculating win probability.
 Three different models were created:
 - Basic Iterative Model (To play one game at a time)
 - Batched Version Using Numpy Arrays (To play multiple games at a time)
 - Batched Just in Time Compilation Version (To play multiple games at a time while using JIT compilation)